tony-ronnqvist/CITool/README.md

 The documentation can be found [:link: HERE]()

-The list of the past builds can be found [:link: HERE]()
+The list of the past builds can be found [:link: HERE](https://citool.firebaseapp.com/builds)

 ## API :memo:

 ### CIServer

-[CIServer.java](src/main/CIServer.java) is a continuous integration server which acts as webhook.
+[CIServer.java](src/main/java/CIServer.java) is a continuous integration server which acts as webhook.

+[TestClass.java](src/test/java/TestClass.java) contain all the unit-tests for comilation, testing and notification.

+## Requirement:
+Add a token.txt file which only contain your GitHub Personal access tokens under directory: CITool\ .

 ## Compatibility policies: